 The seven regional offices provide support primarily through visits to water systems.
 The most common reasons for visits are to perform sanitary surveys, provide technical assistance, perform informal and construction inspections, perform investigations regarding violations or complaints and to provide compliance assistance.
-As seen in Figure 4, the PWS Section regional office staff performed approximately 8,900 visits to water systems in 2011, of which 3,182 were sanitary surveys.
+As seen in Figure 4, the PWS Section regional office staff performed approximately 7,300 visits to water systems in 2012, of which 2,929 were sanitary surveys.
+The numbers in Figure 4 depict only distinct site visits performed regardless of the number of staff that participated in the visit.
+Previous reports summed the number of site visits performed by each staff member.
+Previous visit totals are higher than the totals in this report because some site visits require several staff members to complete in a timely manner.

 Many site visits focus on customer service and provide assistance regarding technical and regulatory concerns.
 The solid line depicts the number of systems visited annually and the stacked columns depict the number and type of visits performed per year.
 PWS Section regional staff often make several visits to a given system during the course of the year to help solve site-specific problems.
-A total of 1,630 of the 4,369 water systems visited in 2011 were community systems, which serve nearly 7.5 million consumers.
-The number of site visits and systems visited increased significantly between 2010 and 2011 due to the implementation of a PWS Section initiative to increase compliance with the Public Notice Rule, which is discussed in more detail in Section 4.2.
+A total of 1,493 of the 3,652 water systems visited in 2012 were community systems, which serve nearly 7.7 million consumers.